Ever wondered what happens behind the scenes when a video is recorded? How does it reach potential audiences?

 How is Video Streaming Different from Downloading?

 A good example would be the difference between watching a video on a video sharing platform (like YouTube) and a video shared through WeTransfer.
 On WeTransfer, you would have to download the entire video.
-As opposed to YouTube, where it is streamed and you can readily view it.
+As opposed to YouTube, where it is streamed, you can readily view it.

 What are the Different Types of Video Streaming?

-Real-Time Encoding: Real-time encoding refers to video that is recorded from a capturing device (camera) and streamed to a user in real-time.
+Real-Time Encoding: Real-time encoding referred to video recorded from a capturing device (camera) and streamed to a user in real-time.
 In simple terms, this refers to live streaming or video conferencing (online meeting) solutions.
 Examples of this include YouTube Live and Zoom.

 Pre-Encoded: Pre-encoded video streaming is when a user is streamed and stored videos when demanded.
 In simple terms, this refers to on-demand video streaming, much like YouTube.